Tongue923/license_plate_recognitions/README.md

-This is the project for my image processing course project
+This is the project for my image processing course